 – a comparison by John Phillips ‘Unquiet’, Scotland. originally appeared in Chris Greene’s ‘Fenderforum’.

 To stag or not to stag?
+And what is the correct way of those short pickup claws?

 by Greg Gagliano – Copyright 1996, 20th Century Guitar Magazine